Skip to main content

 With the kind support of Sparkasse Hochfranken.

-In cooperation with the Central-Kino Hof, a series of films will be shown that focus on photography or photographers.
+In collaboration with the Central-Kino Hof, a series of films will be shown that focus on photography or photographers.

 With this exhibition, the Cultural Office of the City of Hof is continuing the intensive exploration of the medium of photography that began in 2012 with Barbara Klemm.
 The following films have been shown during this time: Stefan Moses (2013), Matthias Ley (2013), LfU photo group (2013), Helge Kirchberger (2014), Willi and Reinhard Feldrapp (2014), Thomas Hoepker (2014), KH.
 W. Steckelings | Heidi Innmann (2015), Jacques Sehy (2016), Pressefoto Bayern (2016), Christian Höhn (2019), Isolde Ohlbaum (2019), Subjektive CGI (2019), Moritz Holfelder (2020), Michael Friedel (2022), Bořivoj Hořínek (2023), Michael and Heinrich Jostmeier (2024).

-The fact that Ute Mahler and Werner Mahler, a pair of photographers who worked closely together and yet each have their own signature style and career, are now on display can be seen as a special highlight.
-The two photo artists were only awarded the German Photographic Society's Culture Prize, the highest prize in this field, in 2023.
+The fact that Ute Mahler and Werner Mahler, a pair of photographers who worked closely together and yet each have their own signature style and career, are now on display is a particular highlight.
+The two photographic artists were honoured with the German Photographic Society's Culture Prize, the highest award in this field, as recently as 2023.

 The exhibition leaflet is available here for download.